wix-incubator/react-native-wordpress-editor/README.md

 ### Installation

+* Make sure your project relies on React Native >= 0.25

 * Make sure your project uses **react-native-navigation** and that you've followed the **Installation** instructions [there](https://github.com/wix/react-native-navigation)

 * In your RN project root run:<br>`npm install react-native-wordpress-editor --save`